IN THIS ARTICLE

 Step 3: Set benchmarks

 To understand how well your content marketing efforts are performing, it's important to set benchmarks for each metric.
 This will help you track progress over time and identify areas where you need to improve.
-You'll be able to evaluate the effectiveness of different content formats, channels, and tactics, and make data-driven decisions that can help you achieve better results from your content marketing endeavors.
+You'll be able to evaluate the effectiveness of different content formats, channels, and tactics, and make data-driven decisions that can help you achieve better results from your content marketing endeavours.

 But when setting benchmarks, make sure you're realistic.
 Don't compare your results to industry averages or ‘best-in-class’ examples without considering the specifics of your audience.